ClaudiuChelcea/ClaudiuChelcea/README.md

-### &nbsp;&nbsp;Game development
+### Game development

-&nbsp;&nbsp;I'm passionate about the game development industry and I'm learning about developing games in Unity and Unreal Engine, using C++ and C#.
+I'm passionate about the game development industry and I'm learning about developing games in Unity and Unreal Engine, using C++ and C#.
-<br><br>&nbsp;&nbsp;Alongside countless tutorials and materials, I've also attended a game development summer school with courses like: Economy Design & Game Balancing, Level Design, Rapid Game Development, 3D Modeling, VR & AR and developed alone or in a team games like: Tower Defense, Multiplayer RPG, etc..
+<br><br>Alongside countless tutorials and materials, I've also attended a game development summer school with courses like: Economy Design & Game Balancing, Level Design, Rapid Game Development, 3D Modeling, VR & AR and developed alone or in a team games like: Tower Defense, Multiplayer RPG, etc..

 <br>